hevinjant/my-portfolio-website/README.md

 # Development

-Developed using React JavaScript and deployed to Heroku
+Developed using React JavaScript and deployed to GitHub Pages.